SAMa: Material-aware 3D Selection and Segmentation: Evaluation

 [1]{$\mathbf{#1}$}

 \mycfigure{results_qualitative}{Selection results on NeRFs, 3D Gaussians and meshes across objects (columns) and methods (rows).
-Leftmost column shows the clicked view and the click.
-Selection results, from a novel view, are overlaid as green masks.}
+The top row shows the clicked view and the click, while selection results, from a novel view, are overlaid as green masks in the lower rows.
+We show results on assets from standard NeRF/3DGS benchmarks as well as a generated~\cite{wei2024meshlrm} mesh (cup) and photogrammetry capture (birdhouse), and more in supplemental material.}

 \paragraph{Selection accuracy.}